apache/echarts-doc/en/option/component/data-zoom.md

 <br>

-Below is the detailed introduction：
+Below is the detailed introduction: